fastrgv/Reliquarium/README.md

 Unzip the archive;

+Windows users may see some error messages pertaining to directory links.
+These can be ignored.

 Open a command line terminal, then cd to the install directory.

-Windows users type "reliquarium_win.bat".
+Windows users type "winreliq.bat".

-Linux users type "reliquarium_gnu.sh" to start the game.
+Linux users type "gnureliq.sh" to start the game.
 In Linux, you may also double click the icon for reliquarium in the file manager.

-The Mac command line version is initiated by opening a terminal, navigating to the install_directory, and typing "reliquarium_osx.sh" on the command line.
+The Mac command line version is initiated by opening a terminal, navigating to the install_directory, and typing "macreliq.sh" on the command line.

 Also, for Mac users, there is a Mac bundle (named "reliquarium.app") that acts like a real Mac app.
 You can put it into your personal Applications directory with the command "cp -r reliquarium.app ~/Applications".
 You can navigate to the installation directory in Finder and click the reliquarium.app icon named "Reliquarium".

 Select which of the four tombs to open by clicking on it.
 Hit the (esc)-key at any time to return to the selector app;  hit (esc)-key again to quit completely.